Forescout/eyeExtend-Connect/Ordr/README.md

 -------------------------------- | ------------------------------------------
-URL                              | The URL of Ordr SCE User Name                        | The SCE API Username configured in Ordr <br />[Refer to Ordr SCE Configuration section] Password                         | The SCE API Pssword configured in Ordr <br />[Refer to Ordr SCE Configuration section] Push Data                        | Check to enable Forescout to push updates to Ordr SCE Validate Server Certificate      | If checked, eyeSight will validate the Ordr certificate
+URL                              | The URL of Ordr SCE User Name                        | The SCE API Username configured in Ordr <br />[Refer to Ordr SCE Configuration section] Password                         | The SCE API Password configured in Ordr <br />[Refer to Ordr SCE Configuration section] Push Data                        | Check to enable Forescout to push updates to Ordr SCE Validate Server Certificate      | If checked, eyeSight will validate the Ordr certificate